Ghostshrimp

-History
+Biography

 Ghostshrimp lived a self-proclaimed "Mark Twain childhood", and he spent most of his time in the forests around his home in rural western Massachusetts.
 When his family eventually moved to seacoast New Hampshire, the memories of the forests that he played in as a kid stayed with him and became hugely influential when he became an artist.
 Prior to moving to California, Ghostshrimp graduated from the Pratt Institute, where he had studied art.
 After that, lived in a cabin that he had constructed himself on Mystery Mountain in New Hampshire.
 This influenced his later ideas for the Land of Ooo, as in how he envisioned Finn and Jake's tree fort.

 In 2008, Ghostshrimp freelanced for Cartoon Network, working with John Infantino to storyboard three episodes for the first season of Thurop Van Orman's series The Marvelous Misadventures of Flapjack.
 He eventually moved out to California to work full-time on the show's second season, but after completing only one episode was fired by Van Orman from the series due to disagreements with his storyboard partner, Mike Roth.

 Around this time, Adventure Time was in development and its producers had been long fretting about the series' background art.
 Creator Pendleton Ward wanted his series to be "fully realized", with a greater emphasis on the series' environment and setting.
 The crew had tried a whole variety of art styles for the background art, but nothing seemed to gel with Ward's vision.
 Eventually, after considering Ghostshrimp's designs, the crew believed that they had found their designer; in fact, former creative director Patrick McHale noted that he "was pretty much perfect".
 Ward and McHale approached Ghostshrimp the day after he was let go from Flapjack and offered him a job on the show.
 Ghostshrimp was given free rein to design the world, and Ward told the artist to make the series look like it took "place in a 'Ghostshrimp World'".